 An angry Muslim entered the church with a gun and shouted, "Where is the priest Daniel?"
 The priest stepped out from the altar and said, "I am Daniel."
 He was shot to death in cold blood, in the middle of the church.
 At the age of 34, he was granted a martyr's death for preaching the Gospel.
-This happened only nine years ago.
+This happened only ten years ago.

 An angry Muslim entered this priest's church with a gun, and shouted "Where is the priest Daniel?"